-Reduce the throttle to less than half opening, and move to safe place quickly, and stop the engine.

-Check the propeller for bent or damaged blades.

-Consult an authorized dealer if engine shows the same result even after replacing propeller with new one.

-2. Move to safe place quickly, and stop the engine.

-Check the engine oil level, and add engine oil if necessary.

-Consult your dealer if the engine oil level is too low or too high.
+- Reduce the throttle to less than half opening, and move to safe place quickly, and stop the engine. - Check the propeller for bent or damaged blades. - Consult an authorized dealer if engine shows the same result even after replacing propeller with new one. - 2.
+Move to safe place quickly, and stop the engine. - Check the engine oil level, and add engine oil if necessary. - Consult your dealer if the engine oil level is too low or too high.

-High speed ESG ON: Engine speed will be limited to 6300 min-1 (rpm) and engine will run rough until throttle is reduced.
+- Low speed ESG ON: Engine speed will be limited to 2800 min-1 (rpm), however you should not continue to run engine. - High speed ESG ON: Engine speed will be limited to 6300 min-1 (rpm) and engine will run rough until throttle is reduced.